What Lights Should I Buy?

 Or will your lights be installed, only moved once per year or even less?
 Does it matter if the light in question has a cheap plastic case, or is a metal body required?

-Generally, the more expensive a light is, the more durable the feel of the case and yolk is.
+Generally, the more expensive a light is, the more durable the feel of the case and yoke is.
 When I’m looking at LED fixtures, I prefer to buy fixtures that have a fanless design – this makes for less moving parts to break down the road, and they’re typically silent, too!
+But, in brighter LED fixtures there are often fans that are very quiet and only run when necessary, and these are often fine as well.
+The biggest key is to make sure you know what you're getting and that it's optimized for what YOU need.

 Ease Of Use